 We file or furnish pursuant to Section 13(a) or 15(d) of the Securities Exchange Act of 1934, as amended, as applicable, our Annual Reports on Form 10-K, Quarterly Reports on Form 10-Q, Current Reports on Form 8-K, amendments to those reports, proxy statements and other information electronically with the SEC.
-Through a link on our website, we make copies of our periodic and current reports, amendments to those reports, proxy statements and other information electronically file such material with, or furnish it to, the SEC.
+Through a link on our website, we make copies of our periodic and current reports, amendments to those reports, proxy statements and other information available, free of charge, as soon as reasonably practicable after we electronically file such material with, or furnish it to, the SEC.
 Information found on, or accessible through, our website is not a part of, and is not incorporated into, this Annual Report on Form 10-K.